Touchstone Talks: Ep 3 - What's Your Number?

 about this.

-But you can.
-Right.
+But you can right.

-I can you know that's what what
+You know can you know that's what

 the fact of the matter is of that me